-The 2014 Book Lovers' Book Sale, sponsored by the Friends of the Sioux City Public Library, begins at 6 p.m., Friday, April 25 under the Gordon Plaza Clock Tower (3241 Gordon Drive, in the former Fashion Bug) in Sioux City.
-Staffed by volunteers, this annual fundraiser generates thousands of dollars and enables the Friends to enrich public library service in Sioux City.
-Proceeds from the sale fund the children's summer reading initiative and provide books, recordings, online resources and more.
+The 2015 Book Lovers' Book Sale, sponsored by the Friends of the Sioux City Public Library, begins Friday, April 24 at 3500 Southern Hills Drive in Sioux City (the former Tuesday Morning/Paper Warehouse building, located next to Red Lobster).
+Proceeds from the sale enrich public library service in Sioux City, funding the children's summer reading initiative and providing the Library with books, recordings, online resources and more!

 Hours of the sale are:

 Friday, April 24................6-9 p.m. -- Opening night, $1 donation at the door.